maltesie/ChimericFragments/README.md

 ## Dependencies

 ChimericFragments is written in the Julia programming language and requires Julia (1.10.0) to be installed on your system.
-You can download Julia [here](https://julialang.org/downloads/).
-It is highly recommended to install Julia as described [here](https://julialang.org/downloads/platform/).
-**ChimericFragments will not work with a Julia installation from your OS repository or a package manager like conda**.
+You can download Julia [here](https://julialang.org/downloads/) ([old releases](https://julialang.org/downloads/oldreleases/)).
+It is highly recommended to install Julia as described [here](https://julialang.org/downloads/platform/). **ChimericFragments will not work with a Julia installation from your OS repository or a package manager like conda**.

 ChimericFragments depends on fastp (0.23.3+) for reads trimming and on bwa-mem2 (2.2.1+) and samtools (1.14.0+) for sequence alignments and .bam file processing.
 If you run ChimericFragments on Linux, the binaries are provided